FuckingToasters/discord-phone-verifier/README.md

 # Discord Phone Verifier
 Mass Verifing a list of discord tokens by phone.

-A paid Version is in development, in this version you can customize the Tool a lot, Within the paid Version a lot more Phone Servies will be supported.
-Captcha's will only be solved on tokens which require a captcha to be solved (currently a captcha solution is sent to every account you verify)
-Implement a feature which give a higher change for discord to send the verification code.
-Able to set own timeout within the config file (this is especally useful if discord send the sms after 30/30 (which is the standard timeout) is reached.
-The paid version won't cost too much.

 ### HOW TO INSTALL
 ------------------------------------
 - Install Python on your System (https://python.org)